 Living Goods is a nonprofit organization that runs a network of micro-entrepreneurs, known as "community health providers" (CHPs), who sell health and household goods door-to-door in Uganda and Kenya and provide basic health counseling.

 A cluster randomized controlled trial found a 27% mortality decrease among young children in Ugandan villages visited by CHPs (Björkman Nykvist et al. 2019).
-Partly on the basis of these findings, in 2014 GiveWell estimated Living Goods' cost per life saved to be in the range of $10,000 (GiveWell 2014), and rated it a standout charity (GiveWell 2014).
+Partly on the basis of these findings, in 2014 GiveWell estimated Living Goods' cost per life saved to be in the range of $10,000 (GiveWell 2014), and rated it a standout charity every year until 2021, when that designation was discontinued (GiveWell 2014).
 An update published in 2016 noted a few developments in the intervening period, but did not revise that estimate or alter its rating (GiveWell 2016).